Herb-roasted acorn squash is a hearty and savory side dish that will complete any dinner party.

 - 1 large acorn squash

-- 3 tbsp dried herb mix (oregano, rosemary, thyme, etc)
+- 3 tablespoon dried herb mix (oregano, rosemary, thyme, etc)

 - Preheat the oven to 400ºF.